brainy-minds/Jterator/README.md

 ```
 Note that the value for the "interpreter" key can be either a full path to the interpreter program (e.g. /usr/bin/python) or a command that can be interpreted by /usr/bin/env (e.g. python).
 Also note that the working directory is the jterator project folder.
 You can provide either a full path to modules and handles files or a path relative to the project folder.
-Currently, only one pattern can be provided.
-Handling of more patterns will be implemented soon.

 Handles descriptor files